Close Banner

 It’s no secret that we frogs have a sweet tooth.
 You say "pumpkin spice" or "candy apple" and we’ll be there.
 When it starts to get chilly, you can warm up with hot apple cider from Granny's Apple Fries.

-LEGOLAND California Brick or Treat - Pumpkins and ShakeWe are hoppy to say that Halloween-themed food and beverage options are available all day each Saturday in October!
+Our Bricktastic Guide to LEGOLAND California Brick-or-Treat - Monster Mash Up ShakeWe are hoppy to say that Halloween-themed food and beverage options are available all day each Saturday in October!
 Look for candy corn icons on the map to find specialty treats that may include:

-• Apple cider and themed apple fries at Granny's Apple Fries
+• Granny's Apple Frights at Granny's Apple Fries

 Check out Tad's video of LEGOLAND California Brick-or-Treat 2021 on our YouTube channel!